aliismayilov/aliismayilov.github.io/_posts/blog/2014-12-06-deploy-gulp-yeoman-webapp-to-amazon-s3.md

 After you follow the recipe and add `gulp deploy` task, I highly recommend you to revision your assets.
 The above recipe puts a long expiry date which means that once the assets have been downloaded to client's browser, they will stay there for a long time.
 Which is actually good, unless you don't make any changes.

-There's a recipe for that: [Asset revisioning](https://github.com/yeoman/generator-gulp-webapp/blob/master/docs/recipes/revving.md).
+There's a recipe for that: [Asset revisioning](https://github.com/yeoman/generator-gulp-webapp/blob/67e0aae219529de1ce7648b336b3c77205e025bb/docs/recipes/asset-revisioning.md).
 Just follow it, straigtforward.

-Every time you update your assets they will be renamed to include a hash `app-4321231.js`, which will make the clients to download assets every time you update them.
+> This recipe demonstrates how to set up simple static asset revisioning (aka revving) for CSS and JS by appending content hash to their filenames `unicorn.css` → `unicorn-098f6bcd.css`.

 #### Compression (gzip)